PrincetonUniversity/hpc_beginning_workshop/11_RC_example_jobs/README.md

 ![tigress](https://tigress-web.princeton.edu/~jdh4/hpc_princeton_filesystems.png)

-**IMPORTANT**: *You should run your jobs out of /scratch/network on Adroit and /scratch/gpfs on the other clusters.
+**IMPORTANT**: *You should run your jobs out of `/scratch/network` on Adroit and `/scratch/gpfs` on the other clusters.
 These filesystems are very fast and provide vast amounts of storage.
-Do not run jobs out of tigress.
-The tigress filesystem is slow and should only be used for backing up the files you produce on the /scratch/gpfs or /scratch/network filesystems.
+Do not run jobs out of `/tigress`.
+The `/tigress` filesystem is slow and should only be used for backing up the files you produce on the `/scratch/gpfs` or `/scratch/network` filesystems.
 Your home directory on all clusters is small and disk access is slow.
 It should only be used for storing source code and executables*.